 In East Africa Kenya is ranked the most corrupt country in that region.
 Many MPs, ministers and their associates in that country stand accused of accepting bribes and allowing companies to do as they pleased.

-Since oil was first discovered in Nigeria about 50 years ago, several billions of dollars have been realised from its but today the whole population continue to live in abject poverty and the country has nothing to show for it.
+Since oil was first discovered in Nigeria about 50 years ago, more than 350 billion of dollars have been realised from its but today majority of the population continue to live in abject poverty and the country has nothing to show for it.

 Between 2005 and 2007 several state governors and their immediate families were arrested by Scotlandyard in London on corruption and money laundering charges.
 Among them are James Ibori of oil rich Delta State and his wife Theresa who had their 35 million dollar asset frozen by the English court.